amitxv/PC-Tuning/docs/post-install.md

     - See [media/audio enhancements-benchmark.png](/media/audio%20enhancements-benchmark.png)

-- Disable Exclusive Mode in the Advanced section

 - Set the option in the communications tab to Do nothing

 - Minimize the size of the audio buffer with [REAL](https://github.com/miniant-git/REAL)/[LowAudioLatency](https://github.com/spddl/LowAudioLatency) or on your DAC.
 Beware of audio dropouts due to the CPU not being able to keep up under load